 The tour comprises 5 Nights and 6 Days of the most wonderful experience of Bhakti and chanting.

 Moti Doongri Temple is one of the most famous temples of Jaipur which sees thousands of devotees at its steps.
-Devotees visit this temple on every important occasion of their life, be it buying their first car, after getting married, or before applying for a visa.
+Devotees visit this temple on every important occasion of their life, be it buying their first car, getting married, or applying for a visa.
 The temple holds a very important place in the hearts of the people of the city.
 The place is worth visiting for all theists.

 History of Moti Doongri temple